-The Tracktion DVD-ROM and authorization code is supplied with your 802-VLZ3.
+The Tracktion authorization code is supplied with your 802-VLZ3.
 See www.mackie.com for system requirements and more Tracktion details.

-User's forums and entire audio civilizations have grown up around Tracktion, so we hope that you will enjoy it and your new 802-VLZ3 mixer.
+Entire audio civilizations have grown up around Tracktion, so we hope that you will enjoy it and your new 802-VLZ3 mixer.